RyanClementsHax/ryanclements.dev/posts/you-probably-dont-need-mocking.md

 These tests sitting at such a high level of detail make them more aligned with how stakeholders desire the system to behave.
 That being said, the coarse grained view has drawbacks.

 Many projects are large and important.
 Testing in production is too dangerous.
-You can mitigate this with canary deployments and proper monitoring, but not every project can invest in such infrastructure.
 Additionally, it can be difficult to pinpoint the source of errors.
 If an email fails to send is it because you misconfigured some ports, your code has a bug in it, or your third party email service is experiencing an outage?
 It is also difficult to verify fine grained details like a certain API endpoint was called.
 This isn't even to mention the problems of gathering all the data you need to make the assertions you want to make.
 What if you wanted to verify data was stored properly?
 Are you going to expose your database over the public internet?
 What if you were asserting against a long running job?
 This is only a hint of the problems this class of testing poses.

+This isn't to say all hope is lost, however.
+There are techniques and tools at our disposal to mitigate these problems.
+For example, if you have the infrastructure, you alleviate some danger of deploying with canaries and proper monitoring.
+Additionally, if you're making a products service and want to E2E test that a POST to `/products/:id` creates some product, instead of attempting to gain access to the database to verify the product was persisted, you could verify the same thing by getting the product from the API (e.g. GET to `/products/:id`).

+In short, despite its drawbacks, this form of testing is still the first to consider for me due to how valuable they are and many of the drawbacks for some projects have mitigating techniques available.

-### Pros
+Pros

 - Has the greatest value over any other technique
 - Isn't brittle to implementation changes
-- Tests the entirety of the tech stack
+- Tests the entirety of the tech stack, even hard to test layers

-### Cons
+Cons

 - You have to deploy to run these types of tests
 - Difficult to make fine grained assertions